Sushmitaroy/test-orbit-ai/README.md

-🚀 Test-Orbit
+🚀 test-orbit-ai
 AI-Powered QA & Test Automation Experiments

 📌 Overview

-Test-Orbit is a personal portfolio repository that showcases my hands-on exploration of AI-driven testing, quality engineering, and automation.
+test-orbit-ai is a personal portfolio repository that showcases my hands-on exploration of AI-driven testing, quality engineering, and automation.

 As a QA Automation lead, my goal with this repository is to: